 Here are some alternatives to Court

-The ideal in every situation is that an amicable agreement can be reached.
-The reality is that cannot always be achieved.
+If you ask our Brisbane family law firm what alternatives to court exist… We can say that she ideal scenario in every situation is that an amicable agreement can be reached.
+However, it cannot always be achieved.
 It is well documented that it is a lengthy wait for a final hearing in court.
-There are however a number of potential other options available to parties seeking to resolve their dispute without proceeding to a final trial.
+There are, however, a number of potential other options available to parties seeking to resolve their dispute without proceeding to a final trial.
 So, what are they?

 Your solicitor will be able to guide you to which option or options are best suited to your case, however a short summary of some of the options available are set out below.

 1. Mediation/Family Dispute Resolution

 A mediation is a voluntary process and is conducted on a ‘without prejudice’ basis.
 This means that except in very limited circumstances neither party can later give evidence about what was discussed at the mediation.